 Kiran Vemuri, Ph.D. - Program Officer

-Dr. Vemuri has a background in organic chemistry and translational science and manages a diverse portfolio that emphasizes the chemistry and biology of addiction and overdose.
-He also serves as the NIDA representative for the CounterACT Program, a component under the NIH-wide Chemical Countermeasures Research Program and is a member of the Trans-NIH Common Fund Glycoscience Program and Cannabis Science Interest Group.
-His research interests include multi-step synthesis, route selection and optimization, in vitro and in vivo pharmacology, and the pre-clinical assessment of small-molecules and biologics.
+Dr. Kiran Vemuri serves as a Program Officer for the Chemistry and Pharmacology Branch, NIDA, and manages a diverse portfolio of grants that supports both basic and transformative research for understanding and treating addiction.
+He is the NIDA representative for the NIH-wide Chemical Countermeasures Research Program (CCRP) that supports the discovery and early-stage development of medical countermeasures against chemical threats including the synthetic opioids such as fentanyl and carfentanil.
+He is a member of the Interagency Morphine Milligram Equivalent (MME) Workgroup, the Cannabis Science Interest Group, and the Trans-NIH CryoEM and Glycoscience Common Fund Programs.
+Dr. Vemuri has a background in organic chemistry and translational science and his research interests include multi-step synthesis, route selection and optimization, in vitro and in vivo pharmacology, and the pre-clinical assessment of small-molecules and biologics.
 Prior to joining NIDA in 2020 as a program officer, he spent sixteen years as an academic researcher while focusing and publishing on the endocannabinoid system.
 Notably, Dr. Vemuri’s research on pseudo-irreversible ligands led to determining the crystal structures of both the human CB1 and CB2 cannabinoid receptors.

 Paul S. Hillery, Ph.D. - Project Officer